kalsmic/tdd_challenge/README.md

 ### A Simple User model

-We are going to start with a simple User Model so that we can full grasp and appreciate the TDD workflow
+We are going to start with a simple User Model so that we can fully grasp and appreciate the TDD workflow

 ```mermaid
 classDiagram